csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 https://user-images.githubusercontent.com/79493876/196084242-28f915d3-5537-4b5b-bb0d-e11a81f736bd.mp4

-### Setting up a local copy of the application
+### Setting up to run the application locally
 1. git clone the repo.
-2. cd into frontend and backend folder separately.
+2. cd into backend, run npm start
-3. For both folder, first do npm install, then npm start
+3. In another terminal window, cd into frontend, run npm start
-4. The server will run on http://localhost:5001.
+4. The server will run on http://localhost:3000.
+If port 3000 is already in use, it will prompt you to connect to another port.
+Simply type y.

 #### Running test locally
 The test infrastructure for the web application is set up using mocha and chai.
 The tests files are in the directory /test.